People usually cough and have difficulty breathing.

 Diagnosis of Lymphoid Interstitial Pneumonia

 Diagnosis requires chest x-ray, computed tomography (CT), and pulmonary function testing Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
 Pulmonary function tests are better at detecting the general type and severity... read more .
 Pulmonary function tests usually show a decrease in the amount of air the lungs can hold.
 Doctors sometimes do bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
 A bronchoscope, a thin viewing tube with a light, has a camera at the... read more and wash segments of the lung with a salt-water solution and then collect the washings (bronchoalveolar lavage) for testing.

 Blood tests may reveal abnormalities in their blood proteins that can help establish the diagnosis.
 If not, lung biopsy is usually necessary.

 Treatment of Lymphoid Interstitial Pneumonia

-Corticosteroids or cytotoxic drugs
+Corticosteroids or immunosuppressant medications

 The prognosis is difficult to predict.
 The disorder may resolve on its own or after treatment, or it may progress to lung fibrosis or lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more (a cancer).
-One half to two thirds of people are alive 5 years after diagnosis.

 Drugs Mentioned In This Article